fuzzylogicxx/fuzzylogic/posts/progressive-enhancement-heuristics.md

 > any browser that supports `<script type="module">` also supports `let` and `const`, `async/await`, the spread operator, etc.

-One implication of this is that if you currently build a large JavaScript bundle (due to being transpiled down to ES 3/5 and including lots of polyfills) and ship this to _all_ browsers including the modern ones… you could instead configure your bundler to generate _two_ bundles and do:
+One implication of this is that if you currently build a large JavaScript bundle (due to being transpiled down to ES 3/5 and including lots of polyfills) and ship this to _all_ browsers including the modern ones… you could instead configure your bundler to generate _two_ bundles from your code then do:

 <figure>

 ``` html
 // only one of these will be used.
 <script type="module" src="lean-and-modern.js"></script>
 <script nomodule src="bulky-alternative-for-old-browsers.js"></script>
 ```

 </figure>

-I might make a little page or microsite for these rules of thumb / techniques.
+I might make a little page or microsite for these rules of thumb.
 They’re pretty handy!